weka/wekactl/README.md

 ## Additional info

-Importing a Weka cluster will create the following resources (note, these should not be exposed to a user that has not ClusterAdmin permission for the Weka cluster):
+Importing a Weka cluster will create the following resources (note, these should not be exposed to a user that doesn't have ClusterAdmin permission for the Weka cluster):

 - **KMS key**

 - **DynamoDB** table (stores the Weka cluster username and password using the KMS key)

-- For both backends and clients:

-- - **Lambda**:
+- **Lambda**:

-  - - for API Gateway:
+  - for API Gateway:

   - - *join* - responsible for providing cluster information to new instances

   - for State Machine:

-    - - *fetch* - fetches cluster/autoscaling group information and passes to the next stage
+    - *fetch* - fetches cluster/autoscaling group information and passes to the next stage
     - *scale* - relied on *fetch* information to work on the Weka cluster, i.e., deactivate drives/hosts.
 Will fail if the required target is not supported (like scaling down to 2 backend instances)
     - *terminate* - terminates deactivated hosts
     - *transient* - lambda responsible for reporting transient errors, e.g., could not deactivate specific hosts, but some have been deactivated, and the whole flow proceeded

 - **API Gateway**: invokes the *join* lambda function using an API key

 - **Launch Template**: used for new auto-scaling group instances; will run the join script on launch.

-  - **Auto Scaling Groups**
+- **Auto Scaling Group**

+- **ALB**

 - **State Machine**: invokes the *fetch*, scale, terminate, transient

-  - - Uses the previous lambda output as input for the following lambda.
+  - Uses the previous lambda output as input for the following lambda.
   - **CloudWatch**: invokes the state machine every minute

 - **IAM Roles (and policies)**:

-  - - Lambda
+  - Lambda
   - State Machine
   - Cloud Watch